 Return logged orientation data from iOS sensor

 This example assumes that you have already installed and set up MATLAB® Mobile™ on your iOS device and connected it to your computer running MATLAB.
-For information about these steps, see Install MATLAB Mobile on Your Apple iOS Device (MATLAB Mobile for iOS) and Sign In to the Cloud (MATLAB Mobile for iOS).
+If you have not, see Install MATLAB Mobile on Your Apple iOS Device.

 Start MATLAB Mobile on your iOS device.

 On the Sensors screen, tap the Orientation sensor.

 Place the device where you want to get the sensor data.